I. General Principles

 4. In the event that a suspension and an academic time away or medical leave of absence occur simultaneously, the suspension and time away/leave of absence will occur consecutively, not concurrently.

-5. If the University is contacted by another institution of higher education or by a future employer, agency or entity conducting a background a Student’s suspension or expulsion will be disclosed in accordance with the law.
+5. If the University is contacted by another institution of higher education or by a future employer, agency or entity conducting a background check or investigation, the details surrounding a Student’s suspension or expulsion will be disclosed in accordance with the law.

 6. Suspensions and expulsions are permanently noted on the Student’s official transcript.